Verizon Business Internet Review 2020

 Verizon’s DSL plans aren’t what you’d call “high speed.”
-You can’t do a whole lot with 1 Mbps—or even 15.
-And with prices ranging from about $45 to $55, we can’t make a good case for Verizon DSL plans.
+You can’t do a whole lot with 1 Mbps—or even 15 Mbps.
+And with prices ranging from about $50 to $65, we can’t make a good case for Verizon DSL plans.

 On the other hand, if your business employs only two or three people and you don’t need much speed—but you do need a reliable connection—then one of these plans is for you.